 Submit a review for Dr. G VenkateswarYour feedback matters!

-I am suffering cough hard from last 2 weeks and I have pain chest hard whenever I cough hard can you suggest what should do it.
+I am suffering from dry cough for last 2 week and I have chest pain.
+Could you suggest what should be done?

 Sir, I am 51 years old, working woman with hypertension (unknown cause as diagnosed by Physician) for the last 24 years (after pregnancy) and taking tablets for hypertension (Losar H and Angizem CD 180) one each daily.
 Also having sinusitis occasionally, especially in winter season.
 I am also suffering from pain in left hand for one week.
 Wish to get your valuable suggestions.

 He has High blood Pressure , Cholesterol, Thyroid problems.
 Now there random sugar level is 200.
 Tell appropriate solution for diabetes.
 Thanks in advance.

 1.mucus near post nasal felling irritation and chest burning some times ?
 2.Everyday morning I am trying to keep the mucus out from my mouth but unable.
 3.Feeling difficulties while pronouncing words.
 Please suggest.